se-tuebingen/bsl-tools/README.md

                |     <v>
 ```

 For reference see also the [Racket webpage for BSL](https://docs.racket-lang.org/htdp-langs/beginner.html)
 and the [Info 1 script at 8.3](https://ps-tuebingen.github.io/informatik-1-skript/bsl-semantics.html)

+## Development Setup

+We are using [webpack](https://webpack.js.org/guides/ecma-script-modules/) to bundle all TypeScript ressources into one single JavaScript file.

+You need to have [NodeJS](nodejs.org) installed, on Ubuntu it is recommended to install it via [NodeSource](https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions).

+The first time you clone the project, and everytime you pull changes that might add new dependencies, you need to run `npm install` in the project.

+To compile sources, run `npm run build`.
+Notice that the command does not terminate: Webpack keeps watching your input files and recompiles if you save any changes.

 ## ToDos